What does “authentic” representation look like for psychosis in fiction?

-I don’t think people who haven’t experienced psychosis or who haven’t been labeled with a psychotic disorder are “not allowed” to write characters who have.
-That being said, I don’t think many authors have questioned whether or not they should — or whether there is perhaps someone else who could have told this story, but are instead houseless, incarcerated, institutionalized, or simply not taken seriously enough to be given those opportunities (although there are some writers, including myself, who have fortunately found an outlet for their voice).
+I don’t think people who haven’t experienced psychosis or been labeled with a psychotic disorder shouldn’t be allowed to write characters who have.
+That being said, I don’t think many authors have questioned whether perhaps someone else with lived experience could have told this story but has instead been systemically silenced.

-As far as Hollywood goes, there are few excuses for not doing even the bare minimum.
+As far as Hollywood goes, there are few excuses for not doing the bare minimum.
 In a film crew of 200+ people, where hiring consultants is commonplace, there is no reason why clinicians should be consulted above people with lived experience.
-As I mentioned in a previous blog post, it’s pretty insulting to imagine a clinician teaching an actor how to “act” like you, not to mention that a clinician’s perspective will, not always, but most likely reinforce a limited, medicalized understanding of what psychosis and psychotic disorders are.
+It’s pretty insulting to imagine a clinician teaching an actor how to “act” like you, not to mention that a clinician’s perspective will, not always, but most likely reinforce a limited, medicalized understanding of what psychosis and psychotic disorders are.

-While stigma and sanism keep many people from being open about their experiences, there are activists, writers, actors, and artists out there who would love for their voices to be considered — contrary to this person’s comment from one of my Instagram posts:
+While stigma and sanism keep many people from being open about their experiences, there are writers and storytellers out there who would love for their voices to be considered — contrary to this person’s comment from one of my Instagram posts: